m-quintero/Linux_Patcher/README.md

 5. **Choose Region**: Select the region where the instances are located.
 6. **Operation Mode**:
    - **Normal Commands**: Run uptime, kernel version, last reboots, and other instance checks.
    - **QC Report**: Perform QC and apply patches using the embedded Linux patcher script.
+Can also specify a kernel to be setup with a patchme file, for use with Qualys.

 ## Script Flow
 - The script first validates the input and fetches instance IDs based on the provided tag names (if any).